JakeR-Dev/grid-runner/README.md

 ## Compile assets

-- Be sure you're running npm 24+
+- Be sure you're running Node v24+
 - From project root, run `npm run dev`

 ## Deployment

-- From project root, run `npm run build`
+- From project root, run `npm run deploy`

+This builds assets and deploys them to the `gh-pages` branch.
+The Github Pages site is set to deploy specifically from that `gh-pages` branch.